matplotlib/matplotlib/galleries/examples/tag_guidelines.rst

 Tags have a one-to-many organization (i.e. one example can have several tags), while the gallery structure requires that examples are placed in only one location.
 This means tags provide a secondary layer of organization and make the gallery of examples more flexible and more user-friendly.

-They allow for better discoverability, search, and browse functions.
+They allow for better discoverability, search, and browse functionality.
 They are helpful for users struggling to write a search query for what they're looking for.

 Hidden tags provide additional functionality for maintainers and contributors.